indeedeng/iwf/README.md

 | Workflow Execution 2 | val 5         |     val 6     |       val 7 |       val 8 |
 | ...                  | ...           |      ...      |         ... |         ... |

-And the schema just defined and maintained in your code along with other business logic.
-Moreover, the search attribute works like infinite indexes in traditional database.
-You only need to specify which attributes should be indexed, without worrying about things in a traditional database like the number of indexes, and the order of the fields in an index.

-These are all the concepts that you need to build a super complicated workflow.
-See [an example](https://github.com/indeedeng/iwf-java-samples/tree/main/src/main/java/io/iworkflow/workflow/engagement) for how it looks like!

-Below are the explanation of what the concepts mean.
-They are powrful, also extremely simple and straightforword to use (the philosophy of iWF).

 ## Workflow State
 A workflow state is like “a small workflow” of 1~2 steps: